Skip to main content

 Case studies and their discourse

-As such, in creating quality standards, it's essential to develop a language of discourse around design, which will be used in critique, review, and other situations where design is discussed.
+When creating quality standards it's additionally essential to develop a language of discourse around design, which can be used in critique, review, and other situations where design is discussed.

 Case studies are a good vehicle for this.
 Identify exemplars of "good design," and write up what makes them good.
-While much of the case may refer to the kinds of metrics discussed above, there should also be subjective commentary, addressing aesthetics, sense, fit, feeling, flow, and other descriptors of the experience.
+Include subjective commentary, addressing aesthetics, sense, fit, feeling, flow, and other descriptors of the experience.
+Maintain these in a library or gallery.